 Black Catholics Ministry (BCM) is committed to “Loving God thru Serving Others” by sharing its unique gifts of spirituality, community, and culture with all members of the Catholic Church.
 The culture of Black Catholics is one that respects elders, enjoys revivals and witnesses, believes in expressions through Gospel music and honors extended family through community fellowship.
-For more information, contact Hollis Thomas at 317-679-1888 - or Teresa Law at 317-750-4139
+For more information, contact Hollis Thomas or Teresa Law, 317-253-2193, opt.
+2 or email

 Coffee and Conversation